SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-20-adults-in-charge.md

 4. some thoughts upon his likely legacy.

 (Apologies to our readers outside the US for the bizarre American cultural references here.
-Just trust us that they're culturally appropriate to the situation, bizareness included.
-While here at Chez Weekend we are not musical theatre afficionados, we feel that the happy absurdity is just what's required for this occasion.)
+Just trust us that they are culturally appropriate to the situation, bizareness included.
+While here at Chez Weekend we are not usually musical theatre afficionados, we feel that happy absurdities are just what's required for this occasion.)

-In the meantime, best wishes to the prosecutors of the Southern District of New York.
+In the meantime, we offer our best wishes to the prosecutors of the Southern District of New York.

 ---